 With such an amazing turnout, the show numbers rivaled the Texas giant and left no stone unturned with the most extensive club games around.
 Also known as the Mini Trucker Olympics, each five-person team gets to battle it out in all sorts of games, including beer chugs, and many beer-related activites to see who takes home the crown.
 This year our Japanese buddy Makoto even took part in the fun.
 All in all it was one of the best shows we have ever attended and we sure hope that the Texas Severed Ties crew decides to put it on for years to come!
 For more information, be sure to check out Texmexshow.com.

-Bob Grant and Bill Carlton from Ekstensive got down and molded the back of an extra cab to a four-door to swing the doors suicide like the factory intended.
-Yup, they’re a pretty nutty couple dudes!
+Bob Grant and Bill Carlton from Ekstensive got down and molded the back of an extra cab to

 The slip and slide got popular as the sun brought out the heat.